 - Tory Burch

 - Valentino Red

 - 3.1 Philip Lim

-Get the list as a cheat sheet to put into your purse or bookmark this post in your browser to have it handy next time you are looking for second-hand clothing.
+Download the list as a cheat sheet to put into your purse or bookmark this post in your browser on your phone to have it handy next time you are thrifting.

 Photos of me: G. Kramm

 © 2013-2022 Nicole Mölders | All rights reserved

 This Post Has 4 Comments

 I do both of wha tyou mentioned Nicole.I save up for an item and also look for it on consignment or Ebay.. found lots of deals that way.
 I love your blazer, chambray and denim look here!